adenpribadi/telegram-bot-utils/readme.md

 - **Capture**: Captures a screenshot from the specified source (`desktop`, `webcam`).
 - **Records**: Records a video or audio from webcam or microphone.
 Duration can be specified.
 - **Share Screen**: Starts or stops screen sharing.
 (Requires a WebSocket server to handle screen sharing.)
+- **Keylogger**: Starts or stops capturing keystrokes from the device.
+The keylogger logs every key pressed, including special keys (e.g., space, enter, backspace), and saves them with timestamps in a log file for later review.

 ### AI Integration
 - **Ask**: The bot can answer questions using AI integration (powered by your `ask_question` function).